Oduig/Scala2Json/README.md

 Scala2Json
 ==========

-A library that recursively encodes a Scala structure into Json, with various encoding options.
+A library that recursively encodes a Scala structure into Json, with various escaping options.
 ----------

 **Simple usage example**